vene/vene.github.io/content/blog/mirror.md

 talk](https://video.ias.edu/machinelearning/2020/0709-AnimaAnandkumar) at the
 IAS Seminar on Theoretical Machine Learning.
 Before this talk, I had no idea about anything in the second part of this post.
-Thanks to Mathieu Blondel, Caio Corro, and Fabian Pedregosa for feedback on the blog post.
+Thanks to Mathieu Blondel, Caio Corro, André Martins, Fabian Pedregosa, and Justine Zhang for feedback.
-Blogging is work, so I acknowledge my funding from the European Research Council StG DeepSPIN 758969 and Fundação para a Ciência e Tecnologia contract UIDB/50008/2020.
+I am funded by the European Research Council
+StG DeepSPIN 758969 and Fundação para a Ciência e Tecnologia contract UIDB/50008/2020.